 Human Resources System Initiatives

-Managers talk with their subordinates on a regular basis to help increase their motivation and abilities with feedback on their performance, objectives, behavioral advantages, and areas for improvement.
-In the interviews, they also discuss workplace policies, job expectations, and career paths.
-Furthermore, we have adopted the same performance evaluation system for managers at overseas Group companies as for Sumitomo Chemical’s managerial employees.
+Managers talk with all their subordinates on a regular basis to review their performance and objectives and to provide feedback on their behavioral advantages and areas for improvement.
+In the interviews, they also discuss future job expectations and career paths in an effort to increase their motivation and abilities.

 Characteristics of Our HR Systems

-(1) Career Development Field (CDF)
+(1) Career Development Fields (CDFs)

-To encourage development and growth amid the current climate of diversifying ideas about career trajectories, we have incorporated Career Development Fields (CDF) (professional categories) into our HR systems.
-We decided to do this because we understand the importance of determining the details of medium- to long-term placements and training in line with each employee’s ability and suitability as well as based on their career goals.
+To encourage the development and growth of each employee amid a time of diversifying ideas about career trajectories, we have incorporated career development fields (CDFs) into our HR systems.
+We decided to do this because we understand the importance of implementing from the medium- to long-term perspective placements and training in line with each employee’s ability and suitability as well as based on their career goals.
 Planned placements and training are promoted in line with each employee’s career goals, and employees are encouraged to take the reins when thinking about their careers.

 A career in which the employee takes on a specified role, while also working on tasks that support the maintenance and development of Sumitomo Chemical’s business over the medium- to long-term.

 A career in which the employee works on tasks that contribute to the development of business as a professional, within a role with a defined scope.